nightroman/FarNet/GitKit/README.md

 - `F8`, `Del`

-    Safely deletes selected local tracking branches.
+    Safely deletes local branches merged to other branches.

-    Remote, non-tracking, tracking with new commits are not deleted.
+    Remote and not merged local branches are not deleted.

 - `ShiftF8`, `ShiftDel`

-    Deletes selected branches including remote, non-tracking, tracking with new commits.
+    Deletes branches including remote and not merged.

 - See also [Menu](#menu).